International Game Technology PLC (IGT) Shares Rise Despite Market Challenges

-The stock of International Game Technology PLC (NYSE: IGT) has increased by 0.61 when compared to last closing price of 31.24.Despite this, the company has seen a gain of 2.58% in its stock price over the last five trading days.
+International Game Technology PLC (NYSE: IGT) has seen a rise in its stock price by 0.28 in relation to its previous close of 31.89.
+However, the company has experienced a 2.37% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in International Game Technology PLC (NYSE: IGT) Right Now?

-International Game Technology PLC (NYSE: IGT) has a higher price-to-earnings ratio of 29.29x compared to its average ratio, and the 36-month beta value for IGT is at 1.93.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for International Game Technology PLC (NYSE: IGT) is 29.80x, which is above its average ratio.
+Moreover, the 36-month beta value for IGT is 1.95.
+Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for IGT is $38.07, which is $6.83 above the current market price.
-The public float for IGT is 103.87M, and currently, shorts hold a 2.38% of that float.
-The average trading volume for IGT on June 28, 2023 was 1.52M shares.
+The average price recommended by analysts for International Game Technology PLC (IGT) is $38.07, which is $6.88 above the current market price.
+The public float for IGT is 103.87M and currently, short sellers hold a 2.48% of that float.
+On July 04, 2023, IGT’s average trading volume was 1.58M shares.

 IGT’s Market Performance

-IGT’s stock has seen a 2.58% increase for the week, with a 27.56% rise in the past month and a 25.12% gain in the past quarter.
-The volatility ratio for the week is 1.96%, and the volatility levels for the past 30 days are at 2.79% for International Game Technology PLC The simple moving average for the past 20 days is 8.80% for IGT’s stock, with a 29.90% simple moving average for the past 200 days.
+IGT’s stock has seen a 2.37% increase for the week, with a 27.41% rise in the past month and a 19.33% gain in the past quarter.
+The volatility ratio for the week is 1.86%, and the volatility levels for the past 30 days are at 2.64% for International Game Technology PLC The simple moving average for the last 20 days is 5.68% for IGT stock, with a simple moving average of 30.76% for the last 200 days.

 Analysts’ Opinion of IGT